 Ronaldo Nazario: progress at a tender age

-In comparison to Cristiano at this tender age, It was clear that he lacked any sort of end product, something that followed him to Manchester.
+Compared to Cristiano at this tender age, It was clear that he lacked any end product, something that followed him to Manchester.

-Messi had hypnotic ball control and has never lost it, but not the final ball, nor the finish, nor the killer-will in front of goal.
+Messi had hypnotic ball control and has never lost it, but not the final ball, the finish, or the killer will in front of goal.
 Not yet.

 Combine their two attributes while they were under-21s, and I’m not sure we would have even half of the player that Ronaldo was at 18.
 That is the level we are talking about here.
 A generational talent.
-A phrase which is nonchalantly brandished about these days but rarely correctly.
+A phrase that is nonchalantly brandished about these days but rarely correct.

 It was clear that Ronaldo had to mature as a player.
 In his mind, he was still the little boy from Brazil playing Futsal.
 The sky was indeed the limit for Ronaldo.
 He already had everything skill-wise.
 The pace.
 Power.
-Step-overs to blur the vision of any man who dared to stand in his way.
+Step-overs blurred the vision of any man who dared to stand in his way.
 It was like he was out of a video game.
-You know the type; shooting, pace, and power all to 99.
-Registering 40 goals a season as a teenager and now worth £100m at 20-years-old.
+You know the type: shooting, pace, and power, all to 99 – registering 40 goals a season as a teenager and now worth £100m at 20 years old.

 This was real life, and we were witness to a genuine otherworldly talent.
-It was set to get better from here on out.
+It would get better from here on out.

-After two years in the south of the Netherlands, it was time for Ronaldo to make the jump to the elite level of football.
-He drew interest across Europe, but the two most heavily linked clubs would reside in Italy and Spain respectively.
-Internazionale, who will play a large part in the story of Ronaldo, and Futbol Club Barcelona.
+After two years in the south of the Netherlands, it was time for Ronaldo to jump to the elite level of football.
+He drew interest across Europe, but the two most heavily linked clubs would reside in Italy and Spain, respectively—Internazionale, who will play a large part in the story of Ronaldo, and Futbol Club Barcelona.

-Ultimately, it was Barcelona who would cough up the world record fee required to purchase the once in a generation talent. €15m it would cost the Spaniards.
-It was a mere one season worth of football they would receive for their investment.
+Ultimately, Barcelona coughed up the world record fee required to purchase the once-in-a-generation talent. €15m it would cost the Spaniards.
+It was a mere one season’s worth of football they would receive for their investment.
 But wow, what a season it was.

 What followed was ridiculous—47 goals in 49 games.

-The holder of La Liga’s golden boot with 34 goals in 37 games.
+The holder of La Liga’s Golden Boot with 34 goals in 37 games.
 Six goals in four cup games.
 Five goals in seven in Europe.
 The level was staggering.
-Right foot, left foot, heading of the ball, penalties, inside and outside of the box, and once again, his signature rounding of the keeper.
+Right foot, left foot, with his head, penalties, inside and outside of the box, and once again, his signature rounding of the keeper.

-At one stage early in the season, he rounded the goalkeeper for three consecutive goals.
-He made a mockery of the Spanish top-flight which stood as the second-best league in the world at the time, lagging behind the pinnacle of football in Italy.
-Ronaldo made the stadiums that lined the country, his playground.
+At one stage early in the season, R9 rounded the goalkeeper for three consecutive goals.
+He made a mockery of the Spanish top flight, which stood as the second-best league in the world at the time, lagging behind the pinnacle of football in Italy.
+Ronaldo made the stadiums that lined the country his playground.

 There were many goals which showed the utter brilliance of Ronaldo in the iconic Blaugrana strip.
-Certain moments, however, stood at the peak of the mountain, looking down with an all-knowing smirk that they were superior.
+However, there were certain moments that stood at the peak of the mountain, looking down with an all-knowing smirk that they were superior.

 Boom.
-With an explosion of pace that has been present since birth, he sprung through a small gap that appeared between full-back and centre-back.
+With an explosion of pace present since birth, he sprung through a small gap between full-back and centre-back.
 The defenders attempted to fix their error, but it was too late.
 Ronaldo had brushed the ball past the keeper and scored.

 The second goal was elite and displayed his unusual football intelligence.
 He had to hold his run for longer than he would have liked.
-The ball, when played over the top, hung in the air for far too long.
+When played over the top, the ball hung in the air for far too long.
 The defender was allowed some time to gain on Ronaldo due to the poor ball.
 It didn’t matter.
 The feathery touch.
 The explosive pace.
-The intelligence to alter his dribble away from the sliding defender.
+He possessed the intelligence to alter his dribble away from the sliding defender.

 Fool me Twice

-Now typically, it’s a fool me once, shame on you, fool me twice, shame on me.
-But on this occasion, for the hat-trick goal, Valencianos can hold their head high.
+Now, typically, it’s a fool me once, shame on you, fool me twice, shame on me.
+But on this occasion, Valencianos can hold their head high for the hat-trick goal.
 There was nothing they could do.
-This was otherworldly.
+It was phenomenal.
 Think Lionel Messi against Real Madrid in the 2011 Champions League semi-final.
 This was of similar ilk, only 15 years earlier.
 The ball was won back in midfield, and it was laid on for Ronaldo to run on to, as Sergio Busquets did for Messi.

 Jaws drop at SD Compostela

 If you think that display was good, wait until you hear about this.
 It was a couple of weeks before the Valencia showing.
-SD Compostela were the unfortunate opposition.
-The game itself was nowhere near as difficult, meaning the Catalonians weren’t as reliant on Ronaldo as they were against Valencia two weeks later.
+SD Compostela was the unfortunate opposition.
+The game was nowhere near as complex, meaning the Catalonians weren’t as reliant on Ronaldo as they were against Valencia two weeks later.

 The ball was rolling toward Ronaldo.
 The two Compostela men rushed towards the ball.
-In a moment of panic, they collide into each other.
-It appears that Ronaldo has a penchant for causing defenders to converge together.
+In a moment of panic, they collide with each other.
+Ronaldo has a penchant for causing defenders to converge together.
 The ball consequently rolled through to the samba star.
 What followed was mesmeric.

-The man from the Galicia based team took several cynical swipes, and a large chunk of Ronaldo’s shirt was in Saïd Cheba’s hand.
-The pull-back only achieved to slow the assault.
-It seemed as if Ronaldo lost control of the ball.
+The man from the Galicia-based team took several cynical swipes, and a large chunk of Ronaldo’s shirt was in Saïd Cheba’s hand.
+The pull-back only slowed the impending assault.
+It seemed as if Ronaldo had lost control of the ball.
 But Ronaldo’s cerebrum does not operate as the rest of ours does.
-It operates for football: ‘how am I going to score, and what is the best way’.
+It operates for football: ‘How am I going to score, and what is the best way?’.

 Ronaldo charged forward with the elegance of a gazelle.
-He checks inside, and back outside, to get the defender twisting and turning.
-He turns back inside to evade another man and guess what happened?
+He checks inside and back outside to get the defender twisting and turning.
+He turns back inside to evade another man, and guess what happens?
 They nearly run into each other, what a surprise.
-At this point, it seems the glue on Ronaldo’s boot wore off, and the ball escaped a little in front of him.
+At this point, the glue on Ronaldo’s boot seemed to have worn off, and the ball escaped a little in front of him.

-The ball had escaped, but with one step, Ronaldo lashed it across his body and it arrowed into the bottom left-hand corner.
-One of the most significant goals in history has been scored.
-In merely 11 seconds, he had made six players look utterly foolish.
-As if they were no more than useless street thugs.
+The ball had escaped, but with one step, Ronaldo lashed it across his body, and it arrowed into the bottom left-hand corner.
+It is one of the most significant goals scored in the game.
+In merely 11 seconds, he had made six players look utterly foolish, as if they were no more than useless street thugs.

-Ronaldo brought in a new era of striker.
-An era where it was okay to drop into midfield, pick up the ball and run at helpless defenders.
-The first striker to torment defenders in the way that he did.
-Ronaldo’s Spanish stint was short but prolific.
+Ronaldo brought in a new era of strikers.
+It was an era where it was okay to drop into midfield, pick up the ball and run at helpless defenders.
+He was the first striker to torment defenders in the way that he did.
+Ronaldo’s Spanish stint was short but frighteningly prolific.
 The San Siro beckoned.

 The ‘Brazilian Ronaldo’: Nazario at Inter Milan

-Ronaldo’s journey in Spain only lasted a single season.
-It ended on bad terms, to put it mildly, following a contractual dispute.
-Ronaldo said during a 2016 talk-show that he wishes that he would have scored the goal against Compostela for Real Madrid instead of Barcelona.
+Ronaldo Nazario’s journey in Spain only lasted a single season.
+It ended on bad terms following a contractual dispute.
+R9 said during a 2016 talk show that he wishes he had scored the goal against Compostela for Real Madrid instead of Barcelona.

 Inter stumped up the money, and the greatest player in the world took the flight from Catalonia to Milan, joining the toughest league in the world.

-What is crazy is that with inflation accounted for, the £25m paid for Ronaldo Nazario by Inter Milan would equate to £380m today.
+What is crazy is that the £25m paid for Ronaldo Nazario by Inter Milan would equate to roughly £380m today with inflation accounted for.
 Yes, you read that right. £380m. £380,000,000.
-A mind-numbing fee for a mind-boggling player.
+It’s a mind-numbing fee for a mind-boggling player.
 Two fruitful seasons played out before disaster struck.
-It proved to be a bargain.
+It still proved to be a bargain.

 Ronaldo Nazario immediately acclimatised to life in Italy with Inter Milan.
-With his mixture of speed, explosiveness, agility, and strength, it meant he was the perfect physical specimen for the league.
-The perfect make-up of a striker.
+His mixture of speed, explosiveness, agility, and strength meant he was the perfect physical specimen for the league—the ideal make-up of a striker.

-Once an unstoppable raw talent which wasn’t so raw anymore.
-What Ronaldo began to add in his season in Barcelona, particularly toward the end, was a penchant for playing a more controlled brand of football.
-Ronaldo was getting better and better thanks to the one season of football education he received in Barcelona.
+Once an unstoppable raw talent which wasn’t so raw anymore, what Ronaldo began to add in his season in Barcelona, particularly toward the end, was a penchant for playing a more controlled brand of football.
+R9 was getting better and better thanks to the one season of football education he received in Barcelona.
 The Italians dared him to do what he did to the Spanish.
 It was a challenge gladly accepted.

-Ronaldo Nazario joined Inter Milan and flourished in a league where it was notoriously hard to score goals, to dribble, and to find space.
+Ronaldo Nazario joined Inter Milan and flourished in a league where it was notoriously hard to score goals, dribble, and find space.
 The hitman arrived, rubbished the stereotypes, and made defenders look far from impressive.
 Ronaldo left defender after defender in disarray.
 Defender after defender in a heap on the floor after being out-muscled.
-Elasticos, step overs, drag backs, the whole package.
+Elasticos, stepovers, drag backs, the whole package.

 Ronaldo’s physique had transformed in Italy.
-He had those thick, tree trunk legs, a broad chest and boulders where his shoulders would otherwise be.
-A footballing freak who could have been created in a science lab.
+He had those thick, tree trunk legs, a broad chest and boulders where his shoulders would otherwise be – a footballing freak somebody could have created in a science lab.
 It was like Maradona and Pele had bred a baby.

 Ronaldo Nazario, the Brazilian Ronaldo, in merely a few weeks, had shown Italy he was not to be trifled.
-Arch rival’s AC Milan, the superior club in Italy with names such as Marcel Desailly and Paolo Maldini at the back.
+Archrival AC Milan was his next task, the superior club in Italy, with names such as Marcel Desailly and Paolo Maldini at the back.
 The Milan derby didn’t promise to be an easy entrance for Ronaldo.
-Now, of course, he would leave fans with a small taste in the first game.
+Of course, he would leave fans with a slight taste in the first game.
 Ronaldo wouldn’t cheat them in that manner.
 He won a penalty and tucked it away, but that was not his best sequence.
-He was fed the ball in midfield on the half-turn, and with one shift of the ball to the right, away he went.
+He was fed the ball in midfield on the half-turn, and with one shift to the right, he went away.